 At every single stage, ask yourself whether you're really improving the quality of the finished product or are in fact reducing the likelihood of someone hiring you.
 Youll likely find that a lot of the added fluff that you thought was helping the page is really bringing you down.

-Oh, I definitely ought to state the base outline regarding this charming blog was brilliantly offered by Simon over at sky cards.
-Definitely a terrific Sky TV card shops.
+Oh, I definitely ought to state the base outline regarding this charming blog was brilliantly offered by David over at AnnuityEducator.
+Definitely a terrific annuity consultants.
 We invariably appreciate a fantastic pitch!

 Inspirations For This Post